PythonRSAS/pythonrsas.github.io/_posts/2019-10-8-Tips-for-Working-with-Timeseries.md

 ```
 <h3 id="Assembling">Assembling</h3>

-As in SAS, a datetime variable can be assembled by providing the components: year, month, day, and more, in Python you can use <span class="coding">pd.to_datetime()</span> to build date or datetime objects by passing the right columns or entire dataframe as shown in the example below:
+In SAS, a datetime variable can be assembled by providing the components: year, month, day, and more.
+This is the case for most programming languages.

+In Python you can use <span class="coding">pd.to_datetime()</span> to build date or datetime objects by passing the right columns or entire dataframe as shown in the example below:
 <div class="code-head"><span>code</span> Assembling Datetime Object.py</div>

 ```python